Monish247/3tier_infra_aws/README.md

 ## Architecture Overview
 ![AWS Architecture - DrawIO](https://github.com/pandacloud1/AWS_Project1/assets/134182273/3e46931f-0802-48a7-b044-22cd2afde467)

-In this architecture, a public-facing Application Load Balancer forwards client traffic to our web tier EC2 instances.
-The web tier is running Nginx webservers that are configured to serve a React.js website and redirects our API calls to the application tier’s internal facing load balancer.
-The internal facing load balancer then forwards that traffic to the application tier, which is written in Node.js.
-The application tier manipulates data in an Aurora MySQL multi-AZ database and returns it to our web tier.
-Load balancing, health checks and autoscaling groups are created at each layer to maintain the availability of this architecture.
+In this architecture, a public-facing Application Load Balancer (ALB) forwards client traffic to our web tier EC2 instances.
+The web tier runs Nginx web servers configured to serve a React.jswebsite and redirect API calls to the application tier’s internal-facing load balancer.
+The internal-facing load balancer then forwards traffic to the application tier, which is built using Node.js.The application tier manipulates data in an Aurora MySQL multi-AZ database and returns it to the web tier.
+Load balancing, health checks, and auto-scaling groups are created at each layer to maintain the availability of this architecture.

+## Key Purposes:

+- High Availability: Ensured through the use of multi-AZ deployments, load balancing, and auto-scaling.
+- Enhanced Security: Achieved through Security Groups, IAM roles, and SSM Session Manager for secure access.
+- Fault Tolerance: Implemented with redundant components and multi-AZ setups to handle failures gracefully.

 ## Algorithm
 ### AWS PROJECT